 Sector Type of possible CBI Brief Description Construction or rehabilitation assistance Conditional; unrestricted cash transfers and/or vouchers (either phased or one-off), providing recipients with the ability to directly purchase construction material and/or contract labour for the construction of a shelter.
 The value of the cash transfer and/or voucher is commonly set by a preapproved Bill of Quantities (BoQ).
 The BoQ corresponds to an agreed shelter design and lists the needed works, material, and equipment to complete the job.
 Value and prices need to correspond to the local market.
 Recipients should be provided with technical assistance required to construct/rehabilitate their shelter and the progress and quality of the construction/rehabilitation should be monitored.
 Shelter Rental assistance or contribution to accommodation costs Conditional; unrestricted cash transfers and/or (in a few cases) vouchers (either periodic or one-off), providing recipients with the ability to directly rent an apartment.
 The value of the cash transfer and/or voucher is commonly set by a rental market assessment.
 The value can be set to subsidize a part or the total cost of rent and utilities.
 The activity is commonly complemented by advocacy and technical assistance towards safe tenure, to reduce the risk of forced eviction.
-Renting apartments and paying directly to the owner, and then providing the accommodation to the beneficiaries, is a form of shelter assistance, but not CBI (exceptions might be reviewed on a case-by-case basis).
+Renting apartments and paying directly to the owner, and then providing the accommodation to the beneficiaries, is a then providing the accommodation to the beneficiaries, is a form of shelter assistance, but not CBI (exceptions might be reviewed on a case-by-case basis).
 Non-Food Items assistance Non-Food Items assistance Conditional or unconditional; unrestricted cash transfers and/or vouchers, providing recipients with the ability to directly access and/or purchase NFIs.
 Assistance is designed to cover essential household item needs.
 This can complement almost all shelter and settlement response options, but it can also be a response option on its own, mainly for immediate emergency response.
 The value of the cash transfer and/or voucher is commonly set in accordance with an agreed list of items (i.e. NFI kits).
-Livelihood Business start-up assistance (either periodic of ability to directly for business development of the could include a vice of the could be vice of the could b Conditional; unrestricted cash transfers and/or vouchers (either periodic or one-off), providing recipients with the ability to directly purchase materials, tools and equipment for business development or start-up.
+Livelihood Business start-up assistance (either periodic or one-off), providing reability to directly purchase materials, to for business development or start-up.
+O could include a vocational skills training recommended to split the total assistance Conditional; unrestricted cash transfers and/or vouchers (either periodic or one-off), providing recipients with the ability to directly purchase materials, tools and equipment for business development or start-up.
 Often conditional and could include a vocational skills training component.
 It is recommended to split the total assistance into several payments in order to lower the risk of misuse of funds.
 Water, Sanitation and Hygiene Water assistance Conditional or unconditional; unrestricted cash transfers and/or vouchers, providing recipients with the ability to directly access and/or purchase water and related items.